ronaldtorres/website/_posts/2017-03-02-composable-uis.md

 Despite you can use *React* natively with *React Native*, you don't need a framework for that, but just change your mindset when defining app ui-data hierarchies.
 Companies like [Spotify](https://spotify.com) have come up with a similar approach, the [Hub Framework](https://github.com/spotify/HubFramework), that abstracts you from composition, action handling, and lifecycle management.
 I like how flexible the framework it but I'm not a big fan of very opinionated frameworks, and Hub Framework is.
 As soon as you start using it, it influences the architecture of your apps heavily.
 I recommend you to watch this talk from [John Sundell](https://twitter.com/johnsundell), [Backend-driven UIs](https://www.youtube.com/watch?v=ypk-72mhYBk).
 It looks magic!
 <br><br>

-As I pointed out, with a midset change, you can also have your own component-driven UI, with reusable and composable components:
+As I pointed out, with a mindset change, you can also have your own component-driven UI, with reusable and composable components:

 ![An example of UI built with the component-based style](/images/posts/components-with.png)